recoskyler/wordpress-docker-compose/README.md

-# WordPress + MySQL + PMA Docker Compose
+# WordPress + MariaDB + PMA Docker Compose

-This is a simple Docker Compose example for setting up local WordPress with PMA and MySQL.
+This is a simple Docker Compose example for setting up local WordPress with PMA and MariaDB.

 ## Stack